 Evelyn also found letters from her Uncle Max written on tissue-thin blue stationery.
 Max’s handwriting was elegant, and he wrote in tiny script, on both sides of the pages.
 After so many years, the ink had bled through, making the letters difficult to read.
 Evelyn presented Max’s letters to the Holocaust Memorial Museum in Washington, D.C., and, in return, they later gave her a book with all the letters reprinted in legible form.

 “The other day, for some reason, I just picked up the book and read the letters,” she said.
-There was also an article from a historian who talked about Uncle Max.
+Evelyn also discovered an article from a historian who had written an article about Max titled “A Viennese Jew Trapped In Vichy France.”

-In the large rectangular box that her mother had kept, Evelyn was also surprised to discover so many letters from her grandparents.
+In the large rectangular box that her mother had kept, Evelyn was also surprised to discover a cache of letters from her grandparents.
 Many were censored, and as she noted, it is possible that some of the correspondence never got through.

 From their safe perch in America, the Diamants held out hope that the hatred that had killed their family members might have faded with the years.
 To celebrate their 50th wedding anniversary, Joseph and Fritzi went back to Vienna.

-“My mother knocked on the door of the last house she lived in,” Evelyn said.
+“My mother knocked on the door of the last apartment she lived in,” Evelyn said.
 Fritzi explained that the home had once been theirs.
+The warm greeting they had hoped for did not take place.

 “The woman who opened the door wouldn’t even talk to her, just slammed the door,” Evie said.

 Fritzi Diamant died 14 years later.
 Her stomach was bothering her; something was not right.
 Evelyn drove her to an emergency room.
-Fritzi’s mind had slipped a little, Evelyn said, but not so much that she didn’t compliment the doctor on her outfit not long before she closed her eyes for the final time.
+Fritzi’s mind had slipped a little, Evelyn said, but not so much that she didn’t compliment her granddaughter Michelle on her outfit shortly before she closed her eyes for the final time.

 In 1991, an Anne Frank exhibit was scheduled to open at the First United Methodist Church in downtown Portland.
 Evelyn’s friend, Janie Rosenbaum, decided to invite as many people as she could to speak about their Holocaust experiences.